HelikarLab/ode-app/README.md

 After this open up a browser and go to http://localhost:3000

-To run the containers in the background run:
+To run the containers in the background, use:

 ```bash
 docker-compose up -d